atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 To him Maria took an opportunity to complain of the disagreeableness of their lodgings, and to let him know that she should go next day to look out for a better.
 I will accompany yon.
 Madam, if
 . »' ________________________________
-‘‘ you please, " replied he — Perhaps
+‘‘ you please, " replied he --Perhaps ft
-ft
 I may be able to ashst you."
 Accordingly he called upon the' Selby family.
 Mrs. Selby and Maria went with him: Fanny staid at home;
 Y.
-she was out of Spirits — fly had pined, indeed, ever Since her arrival in'tort don, because fly neither Saw Mr. lum lay, nor heard of him : she had expected him to fly to her, on his being' insormed of her comdng to town.
+she was out of Spirits --fly had pined, indeed, ever Since her arrival in'tort don, because fly neither Saw Mr. lum lay, nor heard of him : she had expected him to fly to her, on his being' insormed of her comdng to town.
 The ' truth is, he was not in London when Are arrived, being gone a little way oiit of VOL. I. K town;
 ft
 %
 /